SmartCambridge/tfc_server/src/main/java/uk/ac/cam/tfc_server/feedhandler/README.md

 - a local cache directory as YYYY/MM/DD/&lt;filename&gt;.bin
 - a binary archive directory as YYYY/MM/DD/&lt;filename&gt;.bin
-- as a file in a "monitor" directory so it is available to trigger other linux processes via inotifywait, as &lt;filename.bin&gt;, *deleting any prior .bin files in that directory*
+- as a file in a "monitor" directory so it is available to trigger other linux processes via inotifywait, as &lt;filename&gt;.bin, *deleting any prior .bin files in that directory*

-The filename is &lt;UTC TIMESTAMP&gt;\_YYYY-DD-MM-hh-mm-ss.bin
+The filename is &lt;UTC TIMESTAMP&gt;\_YYYY-DD-MM-hh-mm-ss.bin where hh-mm-ss is LOCAL time.
+The UTC timestamp provides a guaranteed ordering of the feeds while the local time is often more useful for relative analysis (e.g. congestion tends to correlate with local time, not UTC.

 FeedHandler then parses the binary data (using the Google GTFS/protobuf library) and 'publishes' the data to the eventbus as Json.